microsoft/dbfs/README.md

 # DBFS
 <img src="https://travis-ci.org/Microsoft/dbfs.svg?branch=master" alt="master_build_status" style="width:800px;"/>

-DBFS uses FUSE to mount MS SQL Server DMVs as a virtual file system.
+DBFS uses FUSE to mount MS SQL Server DMVs and custom queries as a virtual file system.
 This gives you the ability to explore information about your database (Dynamic Management Views) using native bash commands!

 # Installation